-- 95. Where a consumer requests a regulated financial service provider to switch one or more products in a bundle or to terminate the provision of products to the consumer by way of a bundle, the regulated financial service provider shall - - (a) provide the consumer with the information referred to in Regulation 94(c) and (d), or Regulation 94(e) and (f) as appropriate, on paper or on another durable medium, and - (b) if the consumer has requested to terminate the provision of products to the consumer by way of a bundle, permit the consumer to retain any product in the bundle that the consumer wishes to keep, without penalty or additional charge other than the loss of any discount.
+- 93. Where a consumer requests a regulated entity to switch one or more products in a bundle or to terminate the provision of products to the consumer by way of a bundle, the regulated entity shall - - (a) provide the consumer with the information referred to in Regulation 9492(c) and (d), or Regulation 9492(e) and (f) as appropriate, on paper or on another durable medium, and - (b) if the consumer has requested to terminate the provision of products to the consumer by way of a bundle, permit the consumer to retain any product in the bundle that the consumer wishes to keep, without penalty or additional charge other than the loss of any discount.